Is it time to change your Medicare Advantage coverage?

 One big reason so many seniors opt for Medicare Advantage over Original Medicare is to gain access to additional benefits the latter won’t cover.
 But if your current Advantage plan doesn’t offer the perks you’re after, then it pays to look into finding a new one.

-For example, an estimated 93 percent of Advantage plans offer a fitness benefit, while 88 percent offer a dental benefit and 87 percent pay for eye exams and glasses.
+For example, in 2020, an estimated 74 percent of Advantage plans offered a fitness benefit, while 74 percent offered a dental benefit and 79 percent paid for eye exams and glasses.
 If your plan doesn’t offer these features, finding one that does could save you money.

 There are plenty of good reasons to move from one Medicare Advantage plan to another, so if you’re currently enrolled in Advantage, you have from January 1 through March 31 each year to change your coverage.

 Remember, too, that if you’re unhappy with your current plan but can’t find a suitable alternative, there’s always the option to revert back to Original Medicare and sign up for a Part D plan.
 This especially holds true if you’re traveling more often that you initially anticipated, and you want the option to see a doctor pretty much anywhere in the country.

 (Before switching back to Original Medicare, be sure to check whether you’re able to purchase a Medigap plan to protect yourself against Medicare’s out-of-pocket costs.
 Original Medicare alone doesn’t come with an out-of-pocket spending limit for health services.)